christiannolte/ahn2gedcom/README.md

 # ahn2gedcom

-Is a converter that converts genealogy Files from a format, that was used by a Data Becker Software called Familienchronik into the gedcom format.
+Is a converter that converts genealogy Files from a format, that was used by a "Data Becker Goldene Serie" Software called "Familienchronik" into the gedcom format.

 The Software requires Python.
 It can be started by calling the file filereader.py.